wp-plugins/contact-form-7-gravity-forms/readme.txt

 * No upgrade notice, since this is the first version!

 == Changelog ==

+= 1.0.2 =
+* Fixed: Now pulls more than just five of the latest forms <a href="http://wordpress.org/support/topic/only-a-small-selection-of-forms-in-dropdown-list">as reported here</a>.

 = 1.0.1 =
 * Added option to combine address & name fields